jankabatek/plotsuite/README.md

 # Plot suite: make pretty graphs, pretty fast

-this repository houses the most recent version of the **plot suite** of fast graphing commands for large datasets in Stata.
+this repo houses the most recent version of the **plot suite** of fast graphing commands for large datasets in Stata.

 ![Conditional means](figures/comb.png)